-It should be noted that the degree of cognitive decline in children has been found to directly correlate with high integral brain dose.
-From the detailed information given about the OXMs dose saving to the tissues positioned proximal, lateral, and distal to the target we expect that it will also excel in this category.
+It should be noted that the degree of cognitive decline in children has been found to directly correlate with high integral brain dose29.
+From the detailed information given about OXM's dose-saving to the tissues positioned proximal, lateral, and distal to the target, we expect that it will also excel in this category.
 This is in spite of a small long-range lateral dose that our phantom studies showed.

-A most important attribute of any radiation therapy method is the tightness of the dose to the target it produces compared the the conventional method(s).
-In this regard the OXM's value is clear.
-Its proximal tissue sparing, smaller distal dose, and sharp lateral dose falloff should produce a very well-defined dose to the target compared to MV x-rays.
-This makes OXM ideal not only for treating brain tumors but also to treat any other tumor that does not move during the breathing cycle, and will benefit from a target dose with sharp dose falloff; such tumors will include head-and-neck tumors as well as tumors located on or near the spinal cord in all its different sides.
-Furthermore, the dose tightness to the target would be particularly beneficiary for treating rather large targets of focal epilepsy; treating such targets with the current radiosurgery methods often produce considerable amounts of edema, intracranial pressure, and local brain damage.
+A most important attribute of any radiation therapy method is the tightness of the dose to the target it produces compared to that of the conventional method(s).
+In this regard, OXM's value is clear.
+Its proximal tissue sparing, smaller distal dose, and sharp lateral dose falloff should produce a very well-defined dose to the target compared to that of MV x-rays.
+This makes OXM ideal for treating not only brain tumors but also any other tumor that does not move during the breathing cycle and will benefit from a target dose with sharp dose falloff; such tumors will include head-and-neck tumors as well as tumors located on or near the spinal cord.
+Furthermore, the dose tightness to the target would be particularly beneficial for treating rather large targets of focal epilepsy; treating such targets with the current radiosurgery methods often produces considerable amounts of edema, intracranial pressure, and local brain damage30.
 Finally, the method could be applied to shallow tumors of the chest or abdomen as long as the tissues proximal to the target can be adequately immobilized.
 This makes the method more applicable worldwide.